Purva-Raut/App-Rating-prediction/README.md

 # App-Rating-prediction
-DESCRIPTION

-Objective: Make a model to predict the app rating, with other information about the app provided.

-Problem Statement:

-Google Play Store team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
-The boost will manifest in multiple ways including higher priority in recommendations sections (“Similar apps”, “You might also like”, “New and updated games”).
-These will also get a boost in search results visibility.
-This feature will help bring more attention to newer apps that have the potential.

-Domain: General

-Analysis to be done: The problem is to identify the apps that are going to be good for Google to promote.
-App ratings, which are provided by the customers, is always a great indicator of the goodness of the app.
-The problem reduces to: predict which apps will have high ratings.
+Objective: App ratings are always a good indicator of how good is the app.
+Google wants to know which apps are likely to have good ratings as these apps will be boosted for visibility.
+The objective of this project is to build a model to predict which apps will have high ratings.

-Content: Dataset: Google Play Store data (“googleplaystore.csv”)

-Fields in the data –
+I had data of existing apps with more information about it such as :

 App: Application name

 Category: Category to which the app belongs

 Rating: Overall user rating of the app